henrikhestnes/TTK4145-Elevator-Project/elevator_project/README.md

     - `FloorPoller` for polling the floor sensor.
     - `OrderButtonPoller` for polling an order button.

 Additionally, different modules are supervised by different Supervisors.
-These Supervisors are responsible for restarting modules if the terminate due to some error.
+These Supervisors are responsible for restarting modules if the terminate due to some error.The modules are documented at https://hexdocs.pm/elevator_project/0.1.0.

-## Documentation
+## Running the system

-The modules are documented at https://hexdocs.pm/elevator_project/0.1.0.
+The system can be ran thourgh the command `mix run --no-halt`. the application requires the installation of the delivered ElevatorServer.